geudde/attic-chest/pages/13.reference/01.porden/docs.md

 A tear to tremble in her downcast eye.

-" Alas! yon rising sun — too soon betray 'd,
+Alas! yon rising sun — too soon betray 'd,

-" My sweetest hopes are fled!" exclaim'd the maid.
+My sweetest hopes are fled!exclaim'd the maid.

-" Yet stay, dear youth! and let thine heart approve,
+Yet stay, dear youth! and let thine heart approve,

-" At least my fraud forgive, the fraud of love!'
+At least my fraud forgive, the fraud of love!'

-" And hear my prayer — yet, ah! too well I see 520
+And hear my prayer — yet, ah! too well I see 520

-" The cause that turns thy face in scorn from me.
+The cause that turns thy face in scorn from me.

-" Thy heart has felt the pangs that torture mine,
+Thy heart has felt the pangs that torture mine,

-" And all the griefs of hopeless love are thine;
+And all the griefs of hopeless love are thine;

-" For well thou know'st no force can burst the band
+For well thou know'st no force can burst the band

-" That with Marino's links Miranda's hand:
+That with Marino's links Miranda's hand:

 126 THE ESCAPE. bo

-" And when yon sun again begins his course,
+And when yon sun again begins his course,

-" On her the spell exerts resistless force. —
+On her the spell exerts resistless force. —

-" I do not speak to wound thy feeling heart,
+I do not speak to wound thy feeling heart,

-" For in each pang I bear an equal part.
+For in each pang I bear an equal part.

-" Yet since thyself must own thy passion vain,
+Yet since thyself must own thy passion vain,

-" By one blest effort break the fatal chain,
+By one blest effort break the fatal chain,

-" And turn from her whom fate denies, to one
+And turn from her whom fate denies, to one

-" Who lives, and feels, and breathes for thee alone,
+Who lives, and feels, and breathes for thee alone,

-" In me behold a daughter of the wave,
+In me behold a daughter of the wave,

-" Now let me waft thee to my coral cave.
+Now let me waft thee to my coral cave.

-" Oh! lovelier far those regions of the main
+Oh! lovelier far those regions of the main

-" Than bards can paint, or eastern fancy feign;
+Than bards can paint, or eastern fancy feign;

-" Our wealth and pomp might tire a miser's eyes;
+Our wealth and pomp might tire a miser's eyes;

-" But Alfred's heart can wealth and pomp despise!
+But Alfred's heart can wealth and pomp despise!

-" In those blest realms we neither feel nor fear
+In those blest realms we neither feel nor fear

-" The seasons varying with the changing year.
+The seasons varying with the changing year.

-" With you, when summer smiles or winter lours,
+With you, when summer smiles or winter lours,

-" Unfading spring and equal warmth are ours;
+Unfading spring and equal warmth are ours;

-" And when the moon deserts your dreary night,
+And when the moon deserts your dreary night,

-" Our living lamps supply a softer light. — *
+Our living lamps supply a softer light. — *